The best things in life are free … for now

 The insurance company Sun Life Financial did just that and a clear answer came back from a poll of 2,500 citizens: music education.
 It's not a surprising response, considering how central music is to many lives and the way music programs in schools have been cut.
 That's why Sun Life's philanthropy arm is underwriting a national expansion of an instrument-lending program currently run out of Toronto's Parkdale Library.
 Need a violin?
 Bongos?
 In six Canadian cities, local libraries will be able to help with loans of up to nine weeks.

 So, that's the good news.
-The not-so-good news is that, as of 2019, Sun Life will stop funding the museum pass program at the Toronto Public Library (TPL) and a similar one in Calgary.
+The not-so-good news is that, as of 2019, Sun Life will stop funding the museum pass program at the Toronto Public Library (TPL).
 Under that program, you can get a three-month loan of a free pass for one of 17 different museums and cultural centres including the Art Gallery of Ontario, the Royal Ontario Museum, the Aga Khan Museum, the Ontario Science Centre and the Toronto Zoo.

 No need to panic: Sun Life has given the TPL a year's notice to find new money after its current contract with the library expires.
 And there has been so much media coverage of Sun Life's withdrawal, the library says it shouldn't have a problem finding a new corporate partner to pick up the program.